wp-plugins/redirection-reporting/readme.txt

 You should be able to use any date format.
 The PHP is going to reformat it to the way that MySQL wants to see it.

+= Where do I find the reports? =

+The "Redirection Reporting" link can be found under the tools menu, probably right near the "Redirection" link.

 == Screenshots ==

 1. A sample report